 If the devices are connected to the Internet, parental controls can be set up to individually manage content access on those devices.
 With Circle, each personal-use device can have its own profile with customized access.
 Whereas devices shared by multiple family members can be set to have specific limits that are unique to just that device.
 You can read more about the options for shared device controls here.

 No matter how light or heavy the restrictions your family is looking for, parental controls are easy to customize to your unique needs.

-You can set parental controls for smartphones, tablets, laptops, computers, smart TVs, gaming consoles, and more.
+You can set parental control for PCs, smartphones, tablets, laptops, computers, smart TVs, gaming consoles, and more.

 Setting up parental controls through Wi-Fi

-The great thing about setting up parental controls through a device like Circle connected to your Wi-Fi router, as opposed to each connected device is, you can block specific content across all devices connected to the Internet at once.
+The great thing about setting up parental controls through a device like Circle is it turns your router into a parental control router, as opposed to each connected device is, you can block specific content across all devices connected to the Internet at once.
 Talk about saving some time.

 Your kids would never try to get around parental controls...right?
 Enabling notifications is one of the simplest ways to stay aware of when your kids reach their screen time limits, or, if they try to get around controls.

 How to Talk to Family About Parental Controls

 Parents of kids in the digital age have a challenging balancing act: how do they encourage independence while setting healthy limits on screen time and Internet access?